gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ### key info Parameter {#key-info}

-The "key info" parameter is an OPTIONAL parameter of the AS Request Creation Hints message defined in Section 5.1.2. of {{I-D.ietf-ace-oauth-authz}}.
+The 'key info' parameter is an OPTIONAL parameter of the AS Request Creation Hints message defined in Section 5.1.2. of {{I-D.ietf-ace-oauth-authz}}.
 This parameter contains information about the key to be used in the security association between the Client and the RS.
 Its format is application specific.

 ## Join Request {#ssec-join-req}